 I return outside where I put the fire extinguisher down and write this note.

-In like ten minutes.
+In five minutes.